stewyb314/trc/docs/design.md

 Options:

+  -help
+     print help and exit

   -ca-cert string
 	path to the host's self signed CA certificate

   -key string
 	path to the hosts key file

+  -port
+      port the agent should listen on

   -host-cert
 	path to the host cert signed by the ca-cert